gabrielmcg/synergy-netlify/blog/README.md

 ---
 # Blog

-Welcome to Express Containers on HPE SimpliVity
+Welcome to Enterprise Containers on HPE Synergy

 <BlogIndex />